daniel-rusu/pods4k/immutable-arrays/README.md

 ### Interop with List APIs

-You can pass an Immutable Array to methods that expect lists, collections, or iterables in several ways:
+There are several ways to pass Immutable Arrays to functions that accept lists or iterables:

 ```kotlin
 val people = immutableArrayOf(dan, bob, jill)